Production and Inventory Management Journal

 This article was originally published in Production and Inventory Management Journal, 2001, Volume 42, Issue 2.

 Rondeau, Patrick and Litteral, L. A., "The evolution of manufacturing planning and control systems: From reorder point to enterprise resource planning."
 (2001).
 Scholarship and Professional Work - Business.
-Paper 41.
+41.